telerik/blazor-docs/system-requirements.md

 | .NET 5 | 2.19.0 | {{site.uiForBlazorLatestVersion}} (current official) |
 | .NET Code 3.1 | 2.5.0 | {{site.uiForBlazorLatestVersion}} (current official) |

+>warning We recommend using **supported** .NET versions in production applications.
+This guarantees stability, maintenance, and security patches.

 ### Preview .NET Versions

 Telerik UI for Blazor is committed to the currently supported official versions of .NET.
 We evaluate the compatibility with preview .NET versions on a regular basis and provide support for new .NET versions after their official release becomes available.